 Training the Next Generation of Regulatory Science Researchers

 Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics and other medical products

 Build a community around regulatory science through events, didactic sessions, and workshops

 Foster collaborations with the FDA and other stakeholders in therapeutic and medical product development

 Our fellowship program attracts scientists from diverse backgrounds who are passionate about developing novel approaches in regulatory science to improve medical product development.
-Fellows work with mentors at Harvard and MIT to develop research projects focused on regulatory science challenges with broad applications to medicine and public health.
+Fellows work with mentors at Harvard, Harvard-affiliated institutions and MIT to develop research projects focused on regulatory science challenges with broad applications to medicine and public health.
 A subset of our fellows partner directly with FDA scientists on high priority projects identified by the agency.